 New Atheism Versus Institutionalized Religion

 There are two hallmarks of the New Atheism which have been there from the start: a rigid commitment to the advancement of scientific rationalism to stamp out any vestiges of primitive superstitious thought and the establishment of a secular agenda.
 Not merely the “separation of church and state,” but the total isolation of the church from any aspect of the state: hence campaigns to remove plaques with the Ten Commandments from various courthouses, to disallow nativity scenes in public locations during Christmas, to have the phrase “In God We Trust” removed from United States currency, etc.

 Of course, laudable or not, religion isn’t just so much garbage occupying the veranda of American soil.
 It has classically served a function in society, and as it is tidily swept away to the corners, something must rush in to fill the vacuum left in its wake.
 When one surveys any classic moment of American history, whether it be the Declaration of Independence, the Gettysburg Address, Dr. Martin Luther King’s famous speech, or the words uttered at the moon landing, people have traditionally grounded values in references to God.

 The New Atheism has largely adopted classical Humanism as the grounding for the moral outrage it expresses toward the wrongs it sees being committed in the name of religion.
-This being the case, the New Atheist movement tends to push against the so-called “Religious Right”, expressing viewpoints which extend into the opposite end of the political spectrum.
+This being the case, the New Atheist movement tends to push against the so-called “Religious Right”, expressing viewpoints that extend into the opposite end of the political spectrum.

 But when, 16 years from inception, the New Atheists survey their ranks, a disturbing fact becomes apparent.
 After two decades of pushing a liberal agenda, the majority of New Atheists are still White, heterosexual males.